DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-19-reason-for-rejection-cannot-sponsor-visa.md

 Looking at the candidate data, we can see who is likely to receive the ‘cannot sponsor visa’ reason for rejection.

-12% of candidates do not have British or Irish nationality, they are ‘international’.
+12% of candidates do not have British or Irish nationality, so they are considered ‘international’.

-15% of international candidates answer ‘not yet, or not sure’ when asked about their right to work or study in the UK.
-These candidates are the most likely to have an application rejected because the provider is not able to sponsor the visa.
+15% of these international candidates answer ‘not yet, or not sure’ when asked about their right to work or study in the UK.

-Less than 1% of application rejections mention visa as a reason for rejection.
+Looking at provider data, we found that less than 1% of application feedback mentions visa as a reason for rejection.

 ## What we did and why

-To provide consistent and useful feedback to candidates, we added the question “Was it because you cannot sponsor the candidate’s visa?” to the reasons for rejection.
+We added the question “Was it because you cannot sponsor the candidate’s visa?” to the reasons for rejection.
+This will help providers to give consistent and useful feedback to candidates.

-The question is only shown when the candidate is not a British or Irish citizen, they are ‘international’.
+The question is only shown when the candidate is not a British or Irish citizen.

 We ask the provider to give details about why they chose the option.
-This is because we know that there may be various reasons, not just because they cannot sponsor a Student visa.
+This is because we know that the visa situation is complicated and the provider may be able to give useful information to the candidate.

 ## Future work

-Analysis of the current reasons given that mention visas shows that of 32 items of feedback:
+We found 32 items of feedback which mention visas.
+Of these:

 - only 3 explain why they can’t sponsor a visa (“we’re a SCITT”, “not a licensed visa sponsor”, “not enough face to face teaching”)
+- most do not mention a specific visa type
 - there are several uses of “tier 4” which is the old name for the Student visa
-- most do not mention a specific visa type
-- hardly any give the candidate pointers about what they could do next (for example try a salaried course)
+- very few give the candidate advice about what they could do next (for example try a salaried course)

 We plan to keep track of the reasons for rejection and test them with the following hypothesis: